 Choosing between port or starboard often comes down to personal preference.
 If you are cruising a roundtrip itinerary to and from Southampton, then you will get sun on your balcony either the way, whether that is on your way out or on your return.
 If you are doing a transatlantic voyage or an Alaska cruise up the Inside Passage for example, then your choice of cabin side is more important.
-If you are opting for a balcony cabin so that you can catch the best views from in privacy, then it is important to speak to your sales consultant at time of booking and ensure that you choose correctly between port or starboard for that specific itinerary.
+If you are opting for a balcony cabin so that you can catch the best views from in privacy, then it is important to speak to your Cruise Expert at time of booking and ensure that you choose correctly between port or starboard for that specific itinerary.

 The way the ship docks in port is another factor that may influence your decision between port or starboard, though this is difficult to predict as it depends on berth availability, the weather and several other factors.